-All seniors desiring a scholarship or financial aid are urged to make their needs known to the senior counselor.
-Students are encouraged to refer to the Scholarship News Bulletin and to listen to announcements regularly.
-A few financial aid forms, which initiate the process of financial aid procurement, are available in December in the counseling office.
+All seniors desiring scholarship or financial aid information and resources are urged to make their needs known to the senior counselor, Christi Ponder or Michele Winne, the Scholarship Coordinator.
+Students are encouraged to refer to the Scholarship News Bulletin and to listen to announcements regularly for Scholarship updates.
 The United States Department of Education encourages you to file the FAFSA on line @ www.fafsa.ed.gov.
 A Financial Aid Workshop is held for students and parents each January.

 Career Choice and Post-Secondary Planning

 Each student will develop a four-year plan, declare a course of study, and choose a career pathway.
-A vocational aptitude battery is available to all juniors.
 Juniors and seniors are eligible for career exploration experiences, such as job shadowing, internships, and apprenticeships.
-A college-planning seminar for students and parents is held in the spring of each school year.
-All students and parents are welcome to attend.